 I'd say don't get too caught up with all the gear.
 I'm not one to talk, because I'm a bit of a gear-head myself, but it's really not necessary.
 You don't need the latest and greatest mirrorless camera to be a worthy photographer.
 I spent my first year learning on a hand-me-down Nikon D90, a speedlight flash, and an umbrella.
 I think it's important to start off on something simple and then progress into more advanced gear.

-Also, prepare to spend a lot of time reading tutorials and watching YouTube videos in addition to shooting constanstly.
+Also, prepare to spend a lot of time reading tutorials and watching YouTube videos in addition to shooting constantly.
 In the beginning, I was photographing everything from golf tournaments to engagements.
 That's how I learned at least.

 I do wish I had someone to mentor me to streamline all of this, but it's nice not having someone else's opinion to tell you what you should and should not be doing.
-These days there are SO many photographers with the same style and that try not to fall into anything specific.
+These days there are SO many photographers with the same style that try not to fall into anything specific.

 In the end, just do what looks cool to you and don't be afraid to get a little weird.